sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 history/newcomers.
 Beware this card is free for the first year, but costs around
 $30 per year after that.

-#### Wells Fargo

-Stefan got declined twice trying to get a secured credit card there.
-Both times they said my SSN was invalid.
-If you want a CC, wouldn't recommend Wells Fargo.

 <section id="Money-Use" />
 ### Using Credit Cards